-The re-contribution superannuation strategy is that of withdrawing superannuation and then re-contributing back to the superannuation fund on a non-concessional (i.e. tax free) basis.
+A re-contribution superannuation strategy involves withdrawing superannuation, paying any tax applicable, and then re-contributing back to the superannuation fund on a non-concessional (i.e. tax free) basis.

-Typically the strategy will involve the member withdrawing from the super fund after the age of 60 (thus tax-free) and then subsequently making contribution back to the fund, within allowable caps.
-If desired, bring-forward balances might be utilised to enlarge the re-contribution amount.
+Such a strategy will involve the member withdrawing from the super fund after reaching preservation age (from age 58) or the age of 60 (thus tax-free) and then contributing back to the fund, within allowable caps.
+Bring-forward balances might be utilised to enlarge the re-contribution amount.

-This can enable a re-distribution of fund balances between a married couple, for example to manage fund balances within caps, now even more significant with the imposition of the transfer balance cap of $1.6 million for 1 July 2017.
+A re-contribution strategy can enable a re-distribution of fund balances between a married couple, which can help to manage fund balances within caps.

 Alternatively a cash out and re-contribution can achieve a conversion of withdrawn taxable funds to a tax-free benefit when re-contributed as tax-free non-concessional contributions.

-A benefit of accumulating more tax free as opposed to taxable funds in the super fund, is that on the death of the member, funds which are inherited by an adult, financially independent beneficiary (e.g. adult children) won’t be taxed by the rule which only exempts death benefit super paid to a dependent.
+Accumulating more tax free as opposed to taxable funds in the super fund, means that funds which are inherited by an adult, financially independent beneficiary on the death of the member (e.g. adult children), won’t be taxed by the rule which only exempts death benefit super paid to a dependent.

 The taxability of funds withdrawn under this strategy, and in fact whether the funds can be legally withdrawn in the first place, will depend on a number of possible factors, including (but not limited to):